-Rooting is the Android equivalent of jailbreaking, a means of unlocking the operating system so you can install unapproved (by Google) apps, update the OS, replace the firmware, overclock (or underclock) the processor, customize just about anything, and so on.
+Rooting is the Android equivalent of jailbreaking, a means of unlocking the operating system so you can install unapproved apps, deleted unwanted bloatware, update the OS, replace the firmware, overclock (or underclock) the processor, customize anything and so on.

 Step 2: Enable USB debugging mode on your phone.
 If it's running Android 4.0 or 4.1, tap Settings, Developer Options, then tick the box for "USB debugging."
 (You may need to switch "Developer options" to On before you can do so.)
 On Android 4.2, tap Settings, About Phone, Developer Options, and then tick USB debugging."
 Then tap OK to approve the setting change.

 On Android 4.3 and later (including 5.0, though this also applies to some versions of 4.2), tap Settings, About Phone, then scroll down to Build Number.
 Tap it seven times, at which point you should see the message, "You are now a developer!"